Emily Stevens (actress): Theater actress

 actress playing the same role.
 The Times wrote that last night's performance only deepened a conviction that the first choice could be Emily Stevens.
 She plays with a power, a penetration, and an unerring precision that are an unfailing delight.
 Her performance is one of the finest achievements of the season.
 She scored a marked success in March 1924 with Fata Morgana, a Theatre Guild production, presented at the Garrick Theatre.
 Stevens' final role was that of the widow in a Theatre Guild production of The Second Man.
 She succeeded Lynn Fontanne in this part in July 1927.
 Stevens played the character until the production closed in October.

 Relationships

 At some point early in her acting career, Stevens developed a girlhood crush on Harrison Fiske, the husband of her cousin Minnie Fiske.
 She seems to never have pursued a relationship with him but enough coworkers and family knew of her feeling for Fiske as it is presented in a biography on Minnie Fiske by Archie Binns.
-She seems to have stayed true to her feelings for Harrison Fiske as she did not pursue relationships with other men.
+She did not pursue relationships with other men.